NethermindEth/horus-checker/README.md

 #### When should I use Horus?

-Use Horus when you need to be absolutely sure that a Cairo program or StarkNet contract executes correctly according to some specification.
+Use Horus when you need to be absolutely sure that a function in a StarkNet contract executes correctly according to some specification.
 Horus is good for when you know what your program should do, but you aren't sure that the implementation actually does that thing, in all cases, no matter what.
 Horus will not help you if you don't know exactly what your program should do.

+You could also use Horus for lightweight things like a sanity check on the bounds of the output of some function, for instance.

+Horus has been designed to be easy to use without an extensive background in formal verification.
+You can start simple and iteratively refine your specifications as you learn how to use the tool better.

 Horus, and formal verification in general, proves that the implementation of a program **matches the expected behavior**, as expressed in some formal